ludwigprager/opensearch-POC/README.md

-# keycloak-POC
+# opensearch-POC

 ## Description

-This project is a keycloak playground to install, configure and run in a kubernetes cluster in a matter of minutes without affecting running installations.
+This project is a opensearch playground to install, configure and run in a kubernetes cluster in a matter of minutes without affecting running installations.
 It is self-contained and has a small footprint.
 The [tear-down script](./90-teardown.sh) will remove most traces when applied after use.